Gate61546/Arduino_Python_Upgraded_Prime_Security_System/README.md

 3. Create two classes
 4. Class 1 can involve a mixture of webcam and file uploads of a man wearing a hat or woman wearing accessories (16 Images)
 5. Class 2 can involve bare face and combed hair, without cap or accessories.
 (16 images).
-6 Once classes are created, click train model and preview function.
+6) Once classes are created, click train model and preview function.
 7. Download model files compatable with OpenCV/Keras and save to project documents.
 Open in Visual Studio.
 8. Copy created TenorFlow program into Visual Studio into created application, and make sure it is compatable with Python and not Java.
 Upload into started Application and save in project documents.

-Step 2 Setting up Aduino Hardware from kit
+Step 2 Setting up Arduino Hardware from kit

 1. Locate and grab the 4 by 4 digit keypad and grab it.
 2. Locate the Blue USB Cable and Arudino Uno Board and grab them